tim-group/orc/README.md

    * Fix artifact resolver to be pluggable (other backends, and other artifact types)

    * Fix application launcher to be pluggable (able to launch non-java apps)

+   * Make participation service pluggable, and implement other examples

    * Fix / cleanup configuration file parsing + defaults so that they're passed in properly from config.